mertmisirlioglu/mertmisirlioglu/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working at Azerion as a Game Developer
+- :computer: I'm currently working at Azerion as a Lead Game Developer
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
 - :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>